 11. Stop by the 12-Angled Stone

 Incan architecture is a seemingly inhuman creation featuring flawless stonework that has withstood the test of time.
-Though there are many more impressive ruins that can be seen, but the 12-angled stone is worth a quick stop.
+Though there are many more impressive ruins that can be seen, the 12-angled stone is worth a quick stop.
 The stone is a part of an old wall that runs along Hatunrumiyoc street in Cusco.
 Various other stones surround the large piece that serves as a powerful interlocking system to provide stability to the wall.

 12. Sip on Peru’s Famous Drink: The Pisco Sour

-Pisco is one of the great things Peru is known for, and there seems to be an abundance of it anywhere you go.
+Pisco is one of the many things Peru is known for, and there seems to be an abundance of it anywhere you go.
 Many restaurants in Cusco will serve refreshing pisco sours, but for some unique twists on this drink, head to a specialized pisco bar in the city.
 Museo del Pisco and Huaringas Bar are great spots to kick back and enjoy various piscos, including passion fruit and spicy aji drinks.

 13. Immerse Yourself in the Cusco Ruins